emtneutrino/races/README.md

 COMMAND DETAILS
 ---------------
+Type `/races` to see the list of available races commands

 Type `/races edit` until you see the message 'Editing started' to start editing waypoints.
 Once you are finished, type `/races edit` until you see the message 'Editing stopped' to stop editing.
 You cannot edit waypoints if you are joined to a race.
 Leave the race or finish it first.

 Adding a waypoint will always be added as the last waypoint.
 You cannot put a waypoint between two waypoints.
 You also cannot put a waypoint before another waypoint.
 A yellow checkpoint will appear in the world where you placed the waypoint.